 During our discussion of Freud’s On Dreams and Interpretation of Dreams, what I found most fascinating was the note about Freud’s close relationship with Wilhelm Fliess, the German otolaryngologist who helped support his ideas on sexuality with a proposal of the connection between smell and eroticism.
 Fliess said that the nose, which is the only body part aside from the genitals that is made up of erectile tissue, is a sexual organ; the olfactory system is highly connected to the libido, and nasal issues can contribute to sexual repression in an analysand.
-Though the notion is regarded by contemporary medical professionals as pseudoscience – his ideas led to several sketchy experiments involving nasal reconstruction and the medical use of cocaine – it is understandable how the concept came about and remained de rigeur among psychoanalytic and medical circles for quite some time.
+Though the notion is regarded by contemporary medical professionals as pseudoscience, it is understandable how the concept came about and remained de rigeur among psychoanalytic and medical circles for quite some time.